JosephAjigboteso/copy_web-design_1/README.md

-This is a copy of a design from theme forest, It focused basically on replicating the html and CSS used, leaving out other parts like JavaScript and React.
+This is a copy of a web page design from Theme forest.
+The design was focused basically on replicating the html and CSS used, leaving out other parts like JavaScript and React.
 It's mainly for practice.